Jesus as Church Planter: 7 Things He Would Do If He Planted a Church Today

 7. He would lead from His heart.

 Jesus felt real feelings.
-He cried over the hurting (John 11:35) and ached for the lost (Matthew 9:36).
+He cried over the hurting (John 11:35).
 He was not buried so deep in the burdens of ministry that it distanced Him from God or people.
 When the situation called for real human emotions, as the full God-Man He felt what the circumstance appropriately required Him to feel.
 Yes, He was focused on getting the task of planting the Kingdom done, but not to the detriment of emotionally distancing Himself from the people He came to love and be loved by.
 He was not detached from His own heart and withdrawn in His own head.
 Mission for Jesus was more about people and less about projects.

 With the many tasks associated with planting, pastoring, leading, managing and shepherding, church planters can unknowingly become all head (let’s “figure it out”) and all hands (let’s “get it done”) to the neglect of their hearts.
 We can bury our heads so deep in the work that we lose sight of who we are, what we feel, how we feel and what makes us feel alive.
 Many planters can go months or years figuring a lot of things out and getting a lot of things done all without ever really feeling anything.
 We are rewarded, respected and known for what we can figure out and get done, but who we are silently dissipates into task-based acceptance and approval not heart based passion and love and joy in Jesus.
 The duties of ministry often kill the joy of knowing and being known by Him.
 The result is burn-out, isolation, depression and an inability to truly feel a brokenness for the lost, an intimate and passionate relationship with Jesus, an affection for our wives or a motivation to get down on the floor with our kids and wrestle with them at the end of the day.
 We become robots, a shell of a man who gets a lot done but doesn’t feel a thing anymore.
 Stay deeply connected to those things that make you feel alive.
 Don’t distance yourself from the mission so you are unaffected by it but differentiate yourself to the point that the ups and downs of ministry have little bearing on the ups and downs of who you are in your soul.
 Even if your head can’t figure it out and your hands can’t get it done your heart can still be OK.